kickylau/kk-master-mind-game/README.md

 **Extensions**

 * Implemented Extensions
-   1. A "difficulty level" with three modes - "Easy" with 4 donuts, "Medum" with 5 and "Hard" with 6.
+   1. A "difficulty level" with three modes - "Easy" with 4 donuts, "Medum" with 5 donuts, and "Hard" with 6 donuts.
-   2. All graphical components are added with animations, sounds, hover effects, and consistent style.
+   2. Graphical components are enhanced with animations, sounds, hover effects, and consistent theming styles.
    3. Numbers/Pegs are changed into distinct colorful donuts.
-   4. A timer for the entire game.
+   4. A timer for the time elapsed in each game.
-   5. A "Rules" pop-up modal that is convinient for first-time player to reach.
+   5. A "Rules" pop-up modal that is convenient for first-time players to access.
-   6. A music player for users to play/pause/stop.
+   6. A music player with controls for users to play/pause/stop the music.
-   7. A "delete" option when users need to re-select the current guess.
+   7. A "delete" option when users need to re-select the current donut guess.
-   8. A disabled submit function when users did not fill the entire row.
+   8. A disabled guess submission button when users did not fill out the entire donut guess row.
    9. A splash page.

-* Attempted Extension ?
-Future?
+* Future TODO Extensions
-   1. Able to pick a player among the Simpsons family to start the game.
+   1. Ability to pick a character amongst The Simpsons family to start the game.
-   2. Scores calculation and accumulation for each game.
+   2. Way to calculate the final game score.
-   3. Public Leaderboard with players own name and scores that is powered by google firebase.
+   3. Public Leaderboard rankings with the player's name and score that is powered by Google Firebase in the backend.
-   4. Multi players instead of one player vs. computer.
+   4. Multiplayer mode instead of one player vs. computer.
-   5. A.I computer auto play (?)
+   5. Support to reveal hints to the player.
-   6. Support to give hints.
+   6. A.I computer auto play to help with guesses.

 </br>